-Majority of B.C. women take prescription drugs during pregnancy: studyDecember 15th, 2011 in Health
+Majority of B.C. women take prescription drugs during pregnancy: studyDecember 15, 2011 in Medicine & Health / Health

 Almost two-thirds of women in British Columbia filled at least one prescription at some point in their pregnancy, including drugs with potential risks, according to a new study by University of British Columbia researchers.

 The study, published today in the journal Clinical Therapeutics, is the first of its kind in Canada.
 Researchers analyzed population-based outpatient prescription claims data for patterns of prescription drug use during pregnancy in B.C. from 2001 to 2006.